ignotaC/epicanime/README.md

 Slayers ( whole series )

 Infinite Ryvius - This was one of best anime I watched.
 It was a huge discovery in 2022.
 God speed!
+Also to be honest there was a TINY scratch on the end.
+Someone who murdered innocent person - should not just be invited back with opened hand.
+But yeah they did not know.
+Still messed up!

 Berserk( 1997-1998 25 episodes -- extreamly great anime but beware all other shows based on berserk manga are total shit )